 We aren’t surprised by the headline.
 In fact, the IRS is searching worldwide for unreported income and unreported foreign accounts.
 Obama’s FATCA legislation (Foreign Account Tax Compliance Act), passed in 2010 and delayed several times, is now in full effect.
 That means foreign financial institutions must report accounts belonging to U.S. taxpayers.
 Even if an American only has signature authority over an account, it still must be reported to the IRS.

-The new FATCA reporting structure is catching many American expats, dual nationals and green card holders by surprise.
+Fast forward to 2019 and the IRS FATCA reporting structure should not be catching anyone by surprise.
+This includes American expats, dual nationals and green card holders.
 Simply because a U.S. citizen holds a second citizenship or resides overseas doesn’t change the reporting requirements.

 Since the early 1970’s, U.S. taxpayers have been required to report foreign accounts but compliance was spotty.
 FATCA now makes foreign banks, brokerage firms and other financial institutions the eyes and ears of the IRS.

 Penalties for not reporting foreign income are steep.
 The penalties for an unreported offshore account are even higher.
 The latter can involve prison and civil penalties of up to $100,000 or 50% of the highest account balance if the IRS deems the nonreporting to be “willful.”
 Even nonwillful violations can carry penalties of $10,000 per year.

 With the increased penalties come new whistleblower opportunities.
 As we live in an increasingly mobile society, we expect to see cross border tax evasion to increase.